-Over the past 14 years, QED has grown from 5 to more than 50 employees, with personnel in the U.S., Germany, France, Japan and Australia.
-The QED portfolio includes more than a dozen fundamental international patents, and the company has sold more than 150 machines in North America, Europe and Asia.
-In July 2006, QED was acquired by Cabot Microelectronics Corporation, the leading supplier of chemo-mechanical planarization slurries used for polishing semiconductor and data storage devices.

-Over the years, QED has received various prestigious awards, including the Photonics Circle of Excellence Award, the U.S. Department of Defense Manufacturing Technology Achievement Award, the Rochester Top 100 Award, the R&D Magazine R&D100 Award, and the Rochester Business Ethics Award.
+Since its founding, QED grew from five to more than 50 employees with personnel in the United States, Germany, France, Japan, and Australia.
+The QED portfolio includes more than a dozen fundamental international patents, and the company has sold more than 150 machines in North America, Europe, and Asia.
+Over the years, QED received various prestigious awards, including the Photonics Circle of Excellence Award, the US Department of Defense Manufacturing Technology Achievement Award, the Rochester Top 100 Award, the R&D Magazine R&D100 Award, and the Rochester Business Ethics Award.

-Prior to founding QED, Golini was involved in the development, management and commercialization of new technologies related to the manufacture of precision optics.
-He managed the research program at the Center for Optics Manufacturing (C.O.M.) at the University of Rochester from 1992-1996, and worked on large optics manufacturing and R&D at Itek Optical Systems in Lexington, Mass., from 1986-1992.
+Prior to founding QED, Golini was involved in the development, management, and commercialization of new technologies related to the manufacture of precision optics.
+He managed the research program at the Center for Optics Manufacturing (COM) at the University of Rochester from 1992-1996 and worked on large optics manufacturing and R&D at Itek Optical Systems in Lexington, MA, from 1986-1992.